icis4/yat/YAT/!-Doc.User/YAT Release Notes.txt

    > Use of serial COM ports on disconnect, undock or hibernate without closing the port should
      no longer result in an 'ObjectDisposedException' or 'UnauthorizedAccessException' (bugs #224,
      #254, #293, #316, #317, #345, #382, #385, #387, #401, #442) nor should no longer result in
-     deadlocks, though not all potential causes for this issue in the .NET 'SerialPort' class can be verified.
+     deadlocks, though not all potential causes for this issue in the .NET 'SerialPort' class may be verified.
    > Running YAT for a long period, or creating many terminals, no longer results in memory leaks,
      previously resulting in gradual increase of memory consumption (RAM) (bugs #243, #263, #336).